hesamzakerirad/immigration-roadmap/CoverLetter/README.md

 # Cover Letter
 You may have heard the word "cover letter" in the past and ignored it, it's not going to happen again!

-If you knew the power of a tailored cover letter you wouldn't send another resume without it again!
+If you knew the power of a tailored cover letter, you wouldn't send another resume without it again!

 If I want to illustrate it, I could say that a cover letter to a resume is like Bonnie to Clyde!
 You who they are, don't you?
 That famous couple who robbed banks together!
 Their plans wouldn't have worked it either of them weren't present.